facebook/folly/README.md

 ### `build.sh`/`build.bat` wrapper

-`build.sh` can be used on Linux and MacOS, on Windows use the `build.bat` script instead.
-Its a wrapper around `getdeps.py`
+`build.sh` can be used on Linux and MacOS.
+On Windows use the `build.bat` script instead.
+It's a wrapper around `getdeps.py`

 ## Build with cmake directly